 Q. Who chooses which students will be selected to participate in a D.C. internship?

-A. A panel consisting of a representative from the Center for Career Discovery and Development, the Fellowship Office, and the Office of Government and Community Relations selects finalists.
+A. A panel consisting of a representative from the Center for Career Discovery and Development, the Fellowship Office, and the Office Institute Relations selects finalists.

 Q. What criteria are used for selecting finalists?

 A. Interns are selected based on leadership potential, academic study, work experience, extracurricular activities, interests, and maturity.